 If apps were your clothes, your launcher would be your wardrobe.
 The launcher you pick has as much to do with your sense of aesthetics, as the functionality they offer.
 More basic versions can totally change the look and feel of your phone, deliberately hiding the complexities of the operating system and focusing the user on the primary tasks they need to complete every day.
 More complex ones can be used to draw in widgets and other information presentations, providing more advanced users with easy access to the information they need every day.

 Android users have a distinct advantage over iPhone users when it comes to software tools like this.
 There are literally hundreds of options of Android launchers, all of which can be easily downloaded to your phone from the Google Play store. iPhone users’ devices are ‘locked down’ – which means you’ll only be able to use their iOS operating system to launch your apps.
-Indeed, flexibility of this sort is one of the key reasons people buy Android rather than Apple phones.
+Indeed, the flexibility of this sort is one of the key reasons people buy Android rather than Apple phones.

-Just as all the wardrobes in the world have a lot of similarities, so do all the launchers out there.
+Just like all the wardrobes in the world have a lot of similarities, so do all the launchers out there.
 There’s only so much you can do with a tray of apps on a home screen.
 That said, there are some differences out there if you start by thinking about the criteria that are important to you.
 We’ve focused on those differences below, so you can make your decision about which is right for you.

 We’ve cracked down the best Launcher apps for each user type, below.
-To speed up your time to launch, we’ve included three user types, the basic for a minimalist approach to upgrading Android’s native capabilities, the best customization launcher for those who want to make the most of the reason they bought an Android device in the first place – it’s customizability and finally, the fastest Android launcher out there.
+To speed up your time to launch, we’ve included three user types, the basic for a minimalist approach to upgrading Android’s native capabilities, the best customization launcher for those who want to make the most of the reason they bought their favorite Android mobile device in the first place – it’s customizability and finally, the fastest Android launcher out there.

 Best simple launcher for Android: Wiser